AFAM 2020. Race, Class, and Gender. 3 Hours.

 AFAM 3220.
 Studies in African American Literature.
 3 Hours.

 Also offered as ENGL 3220.
-Prerequisite: ENGL 2111 or ENGL 2111H, ENGL 2112 or ENGL 2112H, ENGL 2113 or ENGL 2113H, or ENGL 2060.
+Prerequisite: C or better in one of the following: ENGL 2111, ENGL 2111H, ENGL 2112, ENGL 2112H, ENGL 2113, ENGL 2113H, or ENGL 2060; or permission of instructor.
 A study of selected topics in African American literature.
 May be repeated, but only 3 hours may be counted toward distribution requirements for the AFAM minor.

 AFAM 3225.
 Introduction to African American Literacy Criticism.
 3 Hours.